Divorce Indiana Child Support

 • The amount of money the parent earns

-• What assets does the parent have?
+• The assets the parent has

 Divorce Papers